 Better Reykjavik has seen many more projects with most notable being used to crowd-source policy on education in Reykjavik schools.
-In 2017 the City decided to crowdsource ideas to co-create the City’s education policy on Better Reykjavík.
-This was the first time that actual a policy of any government within Iceland was crowdsourced.
-The process is ongoing, having completed the first phase of prioritising educational objectives.
+In 2017 the City of Reykjavík decided to crowdsource ideas to co-create the City’s education policy on Better Reykjavík.
+This was the first time that a specific policy of any government within Iceland was crowdsourced.
+The process is ongoing, having completed the first phase of prioritizing educational objectives.
 The education policy project generated almost 200 ideas and thousands of debate points. https://betrireykjavik.is/community/663 & https://betrireykjavik.is/community/725